23h2/DiscordAIModerator/README.md

 # Discord AI moderator

+You will need a basic understanding of programming to edit this bot, you will also need to know how to create a bot + get ID's of things

 Rename "example.env" to ".env",
 Install modules by running "npm i" in the directory, You can change the rules in ModerationModule.js,